-An introduction to the philosophy and sociol-

-ogy of scientific knowledge.
+Cat.: B (IV) Knowledge, Science and Belief An introduction to the philosophy and sociol ogy of scientific knowledge.
 The way in which beliefs about the natural world become accepted as knowledge in various cultures, and especially in modern scientific culture.
-Topics are organised historically and include: oral traditions and the introduction of writing; the impact of the invention of printing; the origins and development of the experimental method; the effect of the political and social environment on scientific thought; rhetoric and rationality in scientific controversies; the nature of progress and theory change in the sciences: the relations between science and technology as forms of theoretical and practical knowledge.
+Topics are organised historically and include. oral traditions and the introduction of writing. the impact of the invention of printing; the origins and development of the experimental method: the effect of the political and social environment on scientific thought; rhetoric and rationality in scientific controversies, the nature of progress and theory change in the sciences the relations between science and technology. as forms of theoretical and practical knowledae.

-Textbooks: Farrall L. Unwritten Knowledge Deakin UP, Chalmers A.F.
-What is This Thing Called Science?
-Queensland UP, Albury R. The Politics of Objectivity Deakin UP, Charlesworth M. Science, Non-Science and Pseudo-Science Deakin U.P.
+Textbeoks: Farrall L. Unwritten Knowledge, Deakin UP; Albury R., The Politics of Objectivity, Deakin UP; Charlesworth M., Science, Non Science and Pseudo-Science, Deakin U.P., Turnbull D., Knowledge Making (available from lecturer)...

-26.507 Language and Society Cat.: B
+26 507 Language and Society